Post-Award Grants Management

 For you as the SAA, the final report should become a part of the message of your agency.
 A well-presented final report will assist you in demonstrating to others the positive criminal justice work fostered by your agency.
 From an internal morale perspective, use of the example of an exemplary program funded by the agency can reap significant benefits.
 From an external perspective, telling the story of a superb effort enabled by the grant program can help to solidify the agency’s credibility and can help to assure future grants will receive less public scrutiny.

-A representative example of an excellent final report may be found on the Delaware Criminal Justice Council website.
+A sample final report can be found on the Delaware Criminal Justice Council website.